notkingsley/vanity/docs/TYPES.md

 - HASH for a `<hash>`
 - PIPE for a `<pipe>`

-Note: Currently, it is an error to specify a NULL, or BOOL explicitly in a request, and the types LIST, SET, ARR and HASH are always implicitly expected, so they are not used in requests either.
+Note: Currently, no type annotations are used in requests, but they are used in responses.

 We define a `<length>` thus:
  - `(len)`